Personal Loan Refinancing: Is It Right for You?

 • Can’t add a co-borrower to your loan to help you get approved

-• Could pay a high origination fee
+• Could pay an origination fee

 • App is only available for iPhone, not Android users